When it comes to bottled water’s environmental footprint, we have a strong and positive story to tell.

 All bottled water containers are 100% recyclable and, according to the National Association for PET Container Resources (NAPCOR), at 38.04% recycling rates for single-serve PET plastic bottled water containers have more than doubled in the last eight years.
 When you do the math, it turns out that of all the plastics produced in the U.S., PET plastic bottled water packaging makes up only 0.92% -- less than one percent.
 Moreover, plastic bottled water containers make up only one-third of one percent of the U.S. waste stream, according to the EPA.

-The results of a 2014 IBWA water use benchmarking study show that the amount of water used to produce bottled water products is less than all other types of packaged beverages.
-On average, only 1.32 liters of water is used to produce every one liter of finished bottled water, including the liter of water consumed.
+The results of a 2014 IBWA water and energy use benchmarking study show that the amount of water and energy used to produce bottled water products is less than all other types of packaged beverages.
+On average, only 1.32 liters of water and 0.24 mega joules of energy are used to produce every one liter of finished bottled water, including the liter of water consumed.

 You can download the IBWA Water Use Benchmarking study here.